chef/supermarket/README.md

 ## Connecting your GitHub Account

-There are a couple of features that depend on GitHub integration (CLA signing, some quality metrics in Fieri) with your development environment.
+There are a couple of features that depend on GitHub integration (some quality metrics in Fieri) with your development environment.
 Follow these steps to create an application with your Github account:

 1. Log into your Github account.
 1. Click on your **username** in the upper right-hand corner.
 Your Profile page appears.